abhishekdipu/abhishekdipu/README.md

-I am a passionate IT professional with 4 years of experience in Software development and testing.
+I am a passionate IT professional with 4+ years of experience in Software development.

 I have solid work experience in the following technologies and tools.

-- NodeJS
-- ExpressJS
-- MongoDB
-- ReactJS
-- HTML
-- CSS
-- JavaScript
+- Backend : NodeJS, ExpressJS, AWS-CDK
+- Frontend : HTML, CSS, JavaScript, TypeScript, ReactJS, MUI, AntDesign
+- Database : MongoDB, MySQL, DynamoDB
-- SQL
+- version-control : Git
-- AWS
+- Cloud : AWS
+- Tools : VSCode, dbeaver

 I am a quick learner and I love to work independently with dedication.
 Whether it's writing code or analyzing issue or testing the complete implementation, regardless of the time or complexity, I enjoy the happiness on completion.